ndim/arm-newlib-gcc-toolchain-builder/README.md

 _--enable-multilib:_

->compile libraries multiple times for different build options (e.g. thumb etc.). you may check also `arm-none-eabi-gcc -print-multi-lib` to see what multilibs gcc uses
+>compile libraries multiple times for different build options (e.g. thumb). you may check also `arm-none-eabi-gcc -print-multi-lib` to see what multilibs gcc uses

 _--with-gnu-ld:_